fabnap/personal/_pages/about.md

 ---
 **Short Bio.** I am a senior postdoctoral researcher at the [Frascati National Laboratories](https://w3.lnf.infn.it/) of the National Institute of Nuclear Physics **INFN**.

-I received my PhD degree in Particle Physics at the Heidelberg Universität, Germany, *magna cum laude*, with a thesis on a search for Dark Matter with the ATLAS detector at LHC.
+I received my PhD degree in Particle Physics at the Heidelberg Universität, Germany, *magna cum laude*, with a thesis on a search for Dark Matter with the ATLAS detector at LHC, advised by [Prof. Oleg Brandt](https://www.phy.cam.ac.uk/directory/dr-oleg-brandt) (University of Cambridge).

+During my PhD I worked with the [Kirchhoff-Institut Für Physik](https://www.kip.uni-heidelberg.de/atlas/) and was founded by the [International Max Planck Research School on Fundamental Symmetries](https://www.mpi-hd.mpg.de/imprs-ptfs/); I spent over a year at [CERN](https://home.cern/) working on the first level trigger.

 ---

 My main interests are **Machine Learning** (ML) and **Artificial Intelligence** (AI) in physics, foundation of **quantum mechanics** and exotic kaonic system at particle **colliders**.

-I have started within my group a series of studies in ML and AI applied to X-Ray spectroscopy, see e.g. [*Measurement Science and Technology*](https://iopscience.iop.org/article/10.1088/1361-6501/ad080a/meta) where I constructed a deep neural network approach and [*Condensed Matter*](https://www.mdpi.com/2410-3896/9/2/26) where I developed a Differentiable Programming approach.
+I have started within my group a series of studies in ML and AI applied to X-Ray spectroscopy, see e.g. *[Measurement Science and Technology](https://iopscience.iop.org/article/10.1088/1361-6501/ad080a/meta)* where I constructed a deep neural network approach and *[Condensed Matter](https://www.mdpi.com/2410-3896/9/2/26)* where I developed a Differentiable Programming approach.

 I am member of the SIDDHARTA-2 Collaboration, which studies the fascinating world of kaonic elements, exotic atoms where the kaons form a bounded state.
 SIDDHARTA-2 at the DAFNE accelerator, is right now performing precision measurements of the property of kaonic systems, providing a more profound understanding of Quantum Chromodynamics (QCD) at low energies.